amotivv-inc/memory-box-inference/README.md

 - Python 3.11+ or Docker
 - PostgreSQL 15+ (or use Docker)
-- An OpenAI API key
+- An AI provider API key

 ### Fastest Setup (Recommended)